osflo/TrainRectangle/README.md

 # Bachelor Semester Project : The stabbing problem
 This repository contains the code for my semester project at EPFL with the DISOPT chair under the supervision of Martina Gallato.
+The report is included.
+More information on the problem and the main functions can be found inside.

 ## Introduction
 The horizontal stabbing problem consists in finding a set of horizontal segments of minimal length that stabs a given set of n axis-aligned rectangles such that each segment starts and ends at the extremity of one or multiple rectangles.
 The algorithm implemented here give an 8-approximation algorithm for this problem in O(n<sup>4</sup>).
 This algorithm was first described in Eisenbrand et al. (2021).